Teen Time Tunes

-Teen Time Tunes was a 1949 American television show broadcast on the now-defunct DuMont Television Network.
+Teen Time Tunes is a 1949 American television show broadcast on the now-defunct DuMont Television Network.

 Broadcast History

 The 15-minute weeknight show featured singer Sue Bennett and the musical group The Alan Logan Trio.
-Bennett (known at the time as Sue Benjamin) later worked with Kay Kyser and went on to appear on many other 1950s TV shows.
-The show aired from March 7 to July 5, 1949l, or March 14, 1949, to July 15, 1949.
+Bennett (known at the time as Sue Benjamin) later worked with Kay Kyser and went on to appear on many other 1950s television shows.
+The show aired from March 7 to July 5, 1949, or March 14, 1949, to July 15, 1949.

 In contrast to the title, the low-budget show featured mostly musical standards.

 Episode status

 As with most DuMont series, no episodes are known to exist.